Theme by nostrich.

 Big John Buscema and Bill Sienkiewicz show us how it’s done!

-Video reblogged from impending doom with 1,861 notes
+Video reblogged from DOOM + GLOOM with 1,893 notes

 I love Massimo Carnevale’s Sketches Snatched blog.
 He picks his movies and draws a scene that captures what the particular film is all about.
 Here’s a few pieces from the blog.
 If you dig these, stop by the blog at sketchesnatched.blogspot.com.